balladeer/effective-enigma/burrow/setting.md

 		* A lot of visiting soldiers on shore-leave are here
 		* Hungry Human
 			- where Sase and Doiay work
+			- serves noodles and rice
+			- synth-protein or insects
+			- goop bar (microbes, a la algae)
+			-
 - The Community - Storage Tanks 4-7
 	+ Aesthetics
 		* Dim, bioluminescent lights